g0dEngineer/ASTIS/README.md

 As underlined in [prior Live Neural network sessions by organizer Bennett](https://github.com/JordanMicahBennett/Live-Agile-Artificial-Neural-Network-Programming-Sessions), artificial neural networks can represent a wide variety of utilities/functions as seen in [Universal Approximation Theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem), and since neural networks power most cognitive/smart apps today, ranging from Tesla's self driving cars, to Facebook's auto face tagging Ai, ASTIS targets this core field.
 Learning neural networks which are general models, gives rise to intuition needed to venture elsewhere if neccessary.

+# Why combine artificial neural networks from scratch in with focus in practical machine learning library stack such as tensorflow/pytorch...?
+⚫Pertaining to artificial neural networks from scratch in particular, as [Microsoft's Joseph Albahari says](https://youtu.be/z8DY5DndmxI?t=192) (in his csharp based neural networks from scratch lecture), machine learning libraries are a great way to start, but not necessarily a great place to end up!

+📝In addition to the above, my reasonably smart curriculum includes "dynamic pathways" assuming some or no programming knowledge in addition to artificial neural's from scratch.

+📝This Diploma combines artificial neural networks from scratch, in a [Java paradigm designed for new candidates](https://github.com/g0dEngineer/JAVA_WORMHOLE/), (around 1000 lines of code without machine learning libraries), with primarily practical detailed use of python aligned machine learning library enabled projects/via tensorflow for eg, therein helping candidates to gain intuition in the usage of machine learning libraries like tensorflow.
+University programs tend to confluence both Java and Python, where this Diploma focusses primarily on python.

+📝As usual, as underlined in prior Live Neural network sessions by organizer Bennett, artificial neural networks can represent a wide variety of utilities/functions as seen in Universal Approximation Theorem, and since neural networks power most cognitive/smart apps today, ranging from Tesla's self driving cars, to Facebook's auto face tagging Ai, ASTIS targets this core field.
+Learning neural networks which are general models, gives rise to intuition needed to venture elsewhere if neccessary.

 # Website
 https://github.com/g0dEngineer/ASTIS